 Our mission is to research and document the details of adversaries’ tactics and techniques and quickly share them with systems, people and organizations that can use them to prevent successful cyberattacks.

 Our team follows a traditional intelligence cycle, starting with direction from our leadership in the form of Critical Intelligence Requirements, or CIRs.
 These help our analysts determine what data is necessary to answer specific questions about threats to Palo Alto Networks and our customers.
 Unit 42 collects that data from internal and external sources and runs it through a detailed threat analysis process that includes not only automated systems to correlate incoming data but also expert human analysis to interpret the data, identify patterns, formulate hypotheses and evaluate them against our entire data set.
 By doing this, our team can put threats into context and help others determine how to best defend against future attacks.
 Unit 42 is also backed by the Palo Alto Networks Engineering and Critical Response teams, offering years of experience detecting and preventing attacks.

-Playbooks enable the network defender community to change the intelligence paradigm with automation.
+ATOMs enable the network defender community to change the intelligence paradigm with automation.
 Instead of manually crossing the last mile with intelligence, using humans to analyze the data as well as develop prevention and detection controls, we can automatically cross it with intelligence, organizing the information so machines can read it as well as automatically deploy prevention and detection controls for each adversary.
-See our Adversary Playbooks.
+See our ATOMs.

 Work with Unit 42